northcoders/nc-sample-server-wit/README.md

 This API concerns sales of yummy doughnuts from the Northcoders bakery.

+The code should be deployable in any Unix-like OS.
+The build process outlined below requires Python be installed along with [GNU Make](https://www.gnu.org/software/make/).
+MacOS users can get access to the `make` command via Homebrew or MacOS Command Line Tools.

 To run the API locally:
 1. Fork and clone the repo.
 1. Ensure that your Python interpreter is Python at least 3.11.x - you may use a tool like `pyenv`.